mozzarellaV8/black-market-cannabis/readme.md

 Is it possible to make reasonable estimates on the quality of cannabis offered on darknet markets?
 How does darknet cannabis compare to other markets in terms of price?
 What other factors might influence quality?
 How do location, asking price, bitcoin-USD exchange rate, and textual features contribute to quality?

-## On Darknet Markets
+## on Darknet Markets

 **Client feedback plays a central role for inferring the reputability of a darknet vendor, and by extension, the quality of the product.
 There is incentive for both vendor and client for honest feedback to regularly be submitted.**

-Darknet markets face issues that largely have been resolved in clearnet e-commerce - stability, trust in products and payment processes.
+Darknet markets face issues that largely have been resolved in clearnet e-commerce - overall stability, trust in products and payment processes.
 The trade-off is anonymity, which provides the freedom to buy and sell products outside the law.

-In some respects, darknet markets might resemble the early days of eBay given the importance feedback and reputation<sup>1</sup>.

 Because of these issues, client feedback plays an important role in vendor reputability.
 A vendor without a history of good client feeback would generally appear as a risk to any potential client.
-With anonymity also comes the potential for scams - be it a vendor disappearing with payment without delivering, the client doing the same, or the market simply disappearing overnight.
+With anonymity also comes the potential for scams - be it a vendor disappearing with payment without delivering, the client doing the same, or the entire market simply disappearing overnight.
 To address this the first two issues, different payment options emerged:

 - FE, or finalize early - a client agrees to pay in advance for any product ordered.
 This method poses significant risk for the client, and generally can only be enforced by vendors with _very_ strong reputations - long transaction histories with total positive feedback.

 - Escrow - where a third party arbiter (generally the market themselves) holds client payment in escrow until the product is delivered.
 Generally, this has been seen as the most 'trustworthy' method of doing business, where risk is spread to both client and vendor.

+In some respects, darknet markets might resemble the early days of eBay given the importance of feedback and reputation<sup>[1](#Works-Cited)</sup>.

-# The Data
+# the Data

 The data comes courtesy of [Black Market Archives](http://www.gwern.net/Black-market%20archives), specifically raw HTML page crawls of the market Agora from January 2014 through July 2015.
 Data was extracted using `rvest` across a series of directories, culminating in a single bound dataframe comprising approximately 2.3 million observations of 11 variables.

 ![catmap01](http://pi.mozzarella.website/BMC/EDA-Categoricals-V.png)

 _a broad overview of Categories, Subcategories, and Locations on Agora Marketplace (n = 2322961).
-While not the ideal visualization method, my hope is to give an introductory sense of the scale, types of products, and locations comprising a major darknet market._ More legible when zoomed into.
+While not the ideal visualization method, my hope is to give an introductory sense of the scale, types of products, and locations comprising a major darknet market._ **More legible when zoomed into**

 ## Variables Provided